-(Favorable) Unfavorable 0 .5 Percentag e Point Inci rease 0.5 Percentage e Point Dec rease Inc Inc (Dec) in Inc (Dec) in Dec) in Inc (Dec) in in millions Benefit Obligation Annual Benefit Cost Benefit Obligation Annual Be enefit Cost Actuarial Assumptions Discount rates Pension \$ (51.1) \$ (0.9) \$ 56.2 \$ 1.3 Other postretirement benefits (1.1) (0.0) 1.2 0.0 Expected return on plan assets not applicable (4.3) not applicable 4.3
+(Favorable) Unfavorable .5 Percentage Point Increase 0.
+5 Percentag ge Point Decrease Inc (De ec) in Inc (Dec) in Inc (Dec) in Inc (Dec) in in millions Benefit Ob oligation Annual Bene efit Cost Benefit Obligation Annual Benefit Cos st Actuarial Assumptions Discount rates Pension \$ (61.3) \$ (1.3) \$ 67.7 \$ 1.4 Other postretirement benefits (1.2) (0.0) 1.3 0.0 Expected return on plan assets not applicable (4.4) not applicable 4.4

-A s of the December 31, 2018 measurement date, the fair value of our pension plan assets decreased from \$840.9 million for the prior year-end to \$836.8 million.
-This decrease in fair value was the net result of our \$100.0 million contribution to the qualified pension plans offset by benefit payments and negative investment returns.
+As of the December 31, 2019 measurement date, the fair value of our pension plan assets increased from \$836.8 million for the prior year-end to \$949.0 million due to strong investment returns.
 Our postretirement plans are unfunded.

 The discount rate is the weighted-average of the spot rates for each cash flow on the yield curve for high-quality bonds as of the measurement date.
-As of the December 31, 2018 measurement date, the PBO of our pension plans decreased from \$1,091.2 million to \$958.9 million.
-The PBO of our postretirement plans decreased from \$43.5 million to \$40.8 million.
-The PBO decreases were primarily due to higher discount rates, which ranged from 3.92% to 4.47% in 201 8 c ompared with 3.24% to 3.79% in 2017.
+As of the December 31, 2019 measurement date, the PBO of our pension plans increased from \$958.9 million to \$1,090.9 million.
+The PBO of our postretirement plans increased from \$40.8 million to \$41.2 million.
+The PBO increases were primarily due to lower discount rates, which ranged from 2.67% to 3.37% in 2019 compared with 3.92% to 4.47% in 2018.

-During 2019, we expect to recognize net pension expense of \$0.7 million and net postretirement income of \$2.6 million compared to income of \$6.8 million and income of \$2.7 million, respectively, in 2018.
-The increase in pension expense is due to investment losses during 2018 coupled with a reduction in our assumption for expected return on plan assets (from 7.00% in 2018 to 5.75% in 2019).
+During 2020, we expect to recognize net pension expense of \$0.5 million and net postretirement income of \$2.4 million compared to expense of \$1.7 million and income of \$2.5 million, respectively, in 2019.
+The decrease in pension expense is the result of lower discount rates on frozen plans and better than expected returns during 2019 on plan assets

-We do not anticipate that contributions to the funded pension plans will be required during 2019 and we do not anticipate making a discretionary contribution.
+We do not anticipate that contributions to the funded pension plans will be required during 2020, and we do not anticipate making a discretionary contribution.
 We currently do not anticipate that the funded status of any of our plans will fall below statutory thresholds requiring accelerated funding or constraints on benefit levels or plan administration.